 Our Inner GPS

 I grew up in Australia and the UK with an unfaltering Anglo Saxon message around emotions.
-"Do not feel too much" "Do let your emotions take over," and at all cost, "control them as they are unreliable."
+"Do not feel too much" "Do let your emotions take over," and at all costs, "control them as they are unreliable."

-I know believe emotions are our primary guidance system for helping us chart our path in Life and End of Life.
-As infants, we have this inner knowing, and as we mature, this slowly dissipates, leaving us feeling empty and unsure around the question, "Can we trust our emotions?"
+I now believe emotions are our primary guidance system for helping us chart our path in Life and End of Life.
+As infants, we have this deep-seated inner knowing, and as we mature, this slowly dissipates, leaving us feeling empty and unsure around the question, "Can we trust our emotions?"

-We look at many different areas of Life in the present to see what is essential and valuable, and this informs us of what will be of importance in the last chapter.
+We look at many areas of Life in the present to see what is essential and valuable, and this informs us of what will be of importance in the last chapter.

 During this process, we pull apart what instigates these emotions.
 Fear is like a fog.
 The longer you stand amidst it, you find it slowly dissipates, and your vision improves.
 We discover standing in amongst the pillars of difficult emotions it is possible to gain insights around Life in the now, and that helps to inform us of the End of Life priorities we hold.